PauseAI/pauseai-website/src/posts/2023-june-london-office-for-ai.md

 ---
-title: PauseAI protest @ Parliament Square - June 29th
+title: PauseAI protest @ Office for AI - June 29th
 ---

 - PauseAI protest, urging Rishi Sunak to implement a pause on AI development.
-- Where: Office for AI, 100 Parliament Street Square, London
+- Where: Office for AI, Department for Science, Innovation and Technology, 100 Parliament Street, Westminster, London, SW1A 2BQ
 - When: 29th of June, 4 PM - 6 PM
 - [Sign up here](https://forms.gle/t1FvzqaEBmZuBuXS7)